mikepthomas/mikepthomas.github.io/src/data/markdown/printer-hypercube.md

 ## X Axis

 To start off with I will not be deviating too far from the Anet Evolution.
-I will be printing the Belt clamp with belt tensioners from that and [eventually plan to upgrade the toolhead in the future](#hotend)
+I will be printing the Belt clamp with belt tensioners from that and [eventually plan to upgrade the toolhead in the future](printer-extruders-and-toolheads.md#anet-a8-bmg-direct-drive).

 | Item                                                                       | Quantity | Material                                                               | Size  | Weight | Cost  | Printed            |
 | -------------------------------------------------------------------------- | -------- | ---------------------------------------------------------------------- | ----- | ------ | ----- | ------------------ |